Executive Director's Column

 Do you want to become more involved, but not sure how?
 Start by exploring the Science Policy web pages of the APA Science Government Relations Office.
 There you will find lots of information and resources about current hot topics in science policy, including APA’s latest efforts and pending legislation relevant to psychological science.

-You can also subscribe to APA’s Science Policy Insider News (SPIN), the monthly newsletter of the Science Government Relations Office.
+You can also subscribe to APA’s Science Policy Insider News (SPIN) [now APA Science Policy News], the monthly newsletter of the Science Government Relations Office.
 This will keep you up-to-date on the latest, breaking policy news.

 Above all, become engaged.
 We should all be civic-minded scientists, making it our business to know what is happening at the federal, state, and local levels of government.
 Get involved!
 Take that next big step!